Puzzle Laboratory Guide to Domino Logic Puzzles

 Maximum Solutions

 The 28 combinations will always have a total frequency of 97.
 But what are the largest and smallest possible products of their frequencies?
-The largest, it turns out, is (3^15)*(4^13), which is solved by Diagram 4.
+The largest, it turns out, is (3^15)*(4^13), which is solved by the diagram at the beginning of the article.
 The smallest product should have as uneven a distribution as possible, with many combinations with frequencies of 1 and 2, and a few with very large frequencies.
 For example, it might be possible to have four different double combinations occurring 10 times each (as 6-6 does in Diagram 1), or two non-doubles occurring 15 times or more.
 What is the lowest possible product?
 On the back cover of WGR12 there appeared a modification of Diagram 1 from that article (shown below).
 In addition to 6-6 occurring 10 times and 0-1 occurring 21 times, 16 combinations occur only once, and the product of the 28 frequencies is 853,493,760.
-I worked the array out on October 4, 1997: the solution is of course completely trivial.
+I worked the array out on October 4, 1997: the solution is completely trivial.

 Uneven distribution